Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Caleb Martin included, will be in action at 1:00 PM on Sunday against the New York Knicks in the 2023 NBA Playoffs.
+Caleb Martin and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-With prop bets available for Martin, let's break down some stats and trends to help you find good wagers.
+Let's dive into the prop bets available for Martin, using stats and trends to make good predictions.

 Caleb Martin Prop Bets vs. the Knicks